kinode-dao/kinode-book/src/kit/install.md

-  setup                Fetch & setup kit dependencies start-package        Start a built Kinode process [aliases: s] update               Fetch the most recent version of kit help                 Print this message or the help of the given subcommand(s)
+  setup                Fetch & setup kit dependencies start-package        Start a built Kinode process [aliases: s] update               Fetch the most recent version of kit view-api             Fetch the list of APIs or a specific API [aliases: v] help                 Print this message or the help of the given subcommand(s)

 Options: